 It’s never a good time for your vehicle to have damaged glass, so we try to minimize any inconvenience by making it as simple as it can be to get glass repair and replacement services.
-One of the easiest ways to get your rear vent glass problems sorted out is to call out a mobile glass technician.
-Our mobile partners have vehicles that are as well-equipped as any repair shop, and they can come to you wherever your vehicle happens to be.
+One of the easiest ways to get your rear vent window problems sorted out is to call out a mobile glass technician.
+Our mobile partners have vehicles that are as well-equipped as any local auto glass shop, and they can come to you wherever your vehicle happens to be.
 You could be in the comfort of your own home, at work or stranded by the side of the road – so long as there is room for the technician to work, they can do the job there and then.
-The biggest restriction on mobile glass repairs is the weather.
+The biggest restriction on mobile auto glass repairs is the weather.
 The repair vehicle will usually have some form of weather-proofing available, but in severe weather conditions, a mobile repair is not recommended, and you would be better off going to your local repair shop – simply ask your technician for advice when you make your booking.

-Rear vent glass – what's it for?
+Vent glass – what's it for?

 There are usually several odd-shaped pieces of vent glass fitted around your vehicle, and they are often overlooked when discussing vehicle glass.
 They do, however have important functions.
-You may have at least two rear vent glass panes on each side of your vehicle, depending upon the shape and configuration of the bodywork.
+You may have at least two rear vent windowpanes on each side of your vehicle, depending upon the shape and configuration of the bodywork.
 There is often one behind the rear retractable window, which allows the rear window glass to descend further into the door (the rear wheel may occupy the corner of the door, and the vent glass sits above this section).
 There may also be another one next to the rear windshield which allows light into the passenger cabin, and greatly increases the driver’s field of view.